CiscoDevNet/terraform-provider-aci/website/docs/r/access_generic.html.markdown

 ## Argument Reference

 - `attachable_access_entity_profile_dn` - (Required) Distinguished name of parent Attachable Access Entity Profile.
 - `name` - (Required) The name of the user defined function object.
+Name must be "default".
 - `annotation` - (Optional) Specifies the annotation of a policy component.
 - `description` - (Optional) Specifies the description of a policy component.
 - `name_alias` - (Optional) Specifies the alias name of a policy component.